Documentation sites

 Getting started

-Installing Sphinx
+Installing MkDocs

 Navigate to the root folder of your code project.
-Create a virtual environment using venv which is a separate area in which to install the Sphinx package.
+Create a virtual environment using venv which is a separate area in which to install the MkDocs package.
 This command will create a virtual environment in a directory called .venv/

 This will create a subdirectory that contains the packages we’ll need to complete the exercises in this section.